French Toast with Cranberry Sauce

 As we approach the holidays, most of us have been feverishly searching the Web and/or scouring cookbooks for new dazzling, festive, feast-worthy recipes to spring on our family and friends.
 This recipe for French Toast with Cranberry Sauce caught my eye a few weeks ago and I finally got around to making it today.
 It was well worth the wait!

 This Cranberry Sauce is made with a little cream and a little butter and it’s simmered (for just a wee bit) with a little orange peel.
 It comes together in a pinch….it’s delicious (I was dipping pieces of croissant in it while it simmered)….and it looks so festive for the holidays.
 Obviously you’re not limited to using this wonderful Cranberry Sauce with French toast.
-It would work splendidly with either these LEMON RICOTTA PANCAKES or these BUTTERMILK PANCAKES.
 Actually this Cranberry Sauce would also be fabulous over fresh homemade biscuits hot out of the oven and slathered with butter.

 This Vanilla French Toast with Cranberry Sauce would make a really lovely addition to any brunch feast you may be planning.